by12380/Autocomplete/README.md

 # Autocomplete

-Autocomplete is a highly performant, scalable, and available service in the kubenetes environment to provide an application with type-ahead search word suggestions similar to Google search.
+Autocomplete is a highly performant, scalable, and available service in the kubernetes environment to provide an application with type-ahead search word suggestions similar to Google search.

 ---